Frequently asked questions.

 Unfortunately this year, due to the restrictrions imposed as a result of the pandemic, we are unable to hold a physical Art show or Family fair.

-Those interested in purchasing art from the online auction, will have the opportunity to inspect selected artworks by appointment on Sunday the 15th of November.
+Those interested in purchasing art from the online auction, will have the opportunity to inspect selected artworks by appointment on Sunday the 24th and 31st of October.

 Who traditionally visits the Art Show & Fair?

 The Art Show is open to everyone.
 It is frequented by the Glenaeon school community, their friends & family members; groups connected to Steiner education and the broader community around the Lower North Shore of Sydney.